KashifKhn/haft/docs/docs/reference/templates.md

 # Templates

 Haft uses Go templates to generate code.
-This page explains how templates work and how they might be customized in the future.
+This page explains how templates work and how to customize them.

 ## Built-in Templates